swang13/dog-breeds-classification/README.md

 2. If a dog image is supplied, the model gives a prediction of the dog breed.
 3. The model is also able to identify the most resembling dog breed of a person.

+Project files can be found in this github repo: https://github.com/swang13/dog-breeds-classification More discussions can be found in this blog: https://medium.com/@wangshuocugb2005/dog-breeds-classification-with-cnn-transfer-learning-92217cba3129

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>